 Often the PECS you need for a certain outing are not in your communication book.
 I have found taking a pencil case in my handbag with the cards we may need useful.
 If we go to the farm I can pull them out stick them on the front of his book and he can start naming the animals as we see them.

 Going on a nature walk

-You can do this one in the park or garden to start off, there are so many things to see and get commenting with PECs.
+You can do this one in the park or garden to start off, there are so many things to see and get commenting on with PECS.

-If you are out with other people it is a great time to use PECs.
-The more people in your circle you expose to PECs the more likely they are to get it.
-Some of our friends are now confident doing PECs exchanges and encouraging my son to do so.
-Kids love PECs and really like being able to engage with my son, my nieces and friends kids are very happy when they get to do a commenting activities with my son – it’s a good turn-taking lesson and helps them understand PECs.
+If you are out with other people it is a great time to use PECS.
+The more people in your circle you expose to PECS the more likely they are to get it.
+Some of our friends are now confident doing PECS exchanges and encouraging my son to do so.
+Kids love PECS and really like being able to engage with my son, my nieces and friends kids are very happy when they get to do a commenting activities with my son – it’s a good turn-taking lesson and helps them understand PECS / different ways to communicate.

-Using a viewfinder was good fun, it took him a while to grasp how to do it but he really enjoyed it when we got there.
+Using a viewfinder was good fun, it took my son a while to grasp how to do it but he really enjoyed it when we got there.
 I found this a nice way to introduce some different vocabulary such as sea creatures.

 We are still struggling with some concepts such as next to, between and behind.
 To start with we used objects such as Postman Pat and his van to grasp in and on.
 You can also do this with dolls in a toy bed or a toy cat / dog in a basket.